eccelerators/interrupt-collector/README.rst

 Git is required to clone the interrupt-collector repository.
 If not already present e.g., by having already installed MSYS2 for GHDL install it in your favorite way.

-Next, we clone the actual `interrupt-collector <https://github.com/eccelerators/interrupt-collector>`_
+Next, we clone the actual `interrupt collector repository <https://github.com/eccelerators/interrupt-collector>`_
 repository:

 ::